Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

 \item The term banknote refers to times when an individual commercial bank had the right to `mint' its own paper money.
 Today banknotes are in the majority of cases issued by a national bank or a central bank which exercises a monopoly for that purpose.
-The term banknote is anachronistic (just like `digital coin' is anachronistic), it should rather be `national bank note' instead.
+The term banknote is anachronistic (just like ``digital coin'' is anachronistic), it should rather be ``national bank note'' instead.
 Banks issue bank accounts on their own terms in the same way as they used to issue their own banknotes.
-Because bank money has become so important it is nowadays an impractical vulnerability that bank accounts are not simply `national bank accounts'.
+Because bank money has become so important it is nowadays an impractical vulnerability that bank accounts are not simply ``national bank accounts''.
 Some steps are taken in that direction with governments forcing commercial banks into a collective insurance scheme which protects bank account holders (up to some limits) against the bankruptcy of the bank where they hold an account.

 \item Outdated forms of money should also be considered money.
-Thus money is what has been money or what is money or what might have been money. \item Cowrie Shells constitute a money class, a subclass of commodity moneys, though that class is obviously not a part of the family of money classes that are used in the Eurozone around 2010.
+Thus money is what has been money, as well as what is money, and what might have been money.

+\item Cowrie Shells constitute a money class, a subclass of commodity moneys, though that class is obviously not a part of the family of money classes that are used in the Eurozone around 2010.
 If one considers gold bars of a specific weight specimen of a money class during some episode (which is historically not too far-fetched) then one should also acknowledge that in a later episode the same bar is not money anymore but it has now become merely a valuable commodity instead.
-This has happened with many coins that have been specimen of live money classes and thereafter have become valuable commodities just because of previously having played that role.
-We may speak of Eurozone 2000-2010 money classes (or of Eurozone 2000-today money classes), and then the gold bar is not a member of any of those. \item Any money class may be called valid (at some moment and place) if it can be used as such and invalid if it is either outdated or perhaps not yet valid while still in phase of design and development.
+This has happened with many coins that have been specimen of live coin types and thereafter have become valuable commodities just because of previously having played that role.
+We may speak of Eurozone 2000-2010 money classes (or of Eurozone 2000-today money classes), and then the gold bar is not a member of any of those.

+\item Any money class may be called valid (at some moment and place) if it can be used as such and invalid if it is either outdated or perhaps not yet valid while still in phase of design and development.
 In any economy the family of valid money classes evolves in such a way that classes are removed and that new classes added.
-As a part of this evolution but of a secondary importance specimen within classes can be retracted or introduced.
+As a part of this evolution but of a secondary importance subclasses within classes can be retracted or introduced.